oszuidwest/rpi-audio-encoder/README.md

 # Post installation clean-up for Ubuntu 22.04 Server LTS
 - You probably don't need WiFi.
 Disable it by adding `dtoverlay=disable-wifi` to `/boot/firmware/config.txt`
 - You probably don't need tools for Thunderbolt, Bluetooth, NTFS, Remote Syslogs and Telnet.
 Remove them with `apt remove bolt bluez ntfs-3g rsyslog telnet`
+- You probably don't need LXD for managing containerized applications and virtual machines.
+Remove it with `snap remove lxd`

 You can also speed-up booting by removing `optional: true` from eth0 in `/etc/netplan/50-cloud-init.yaml`.